COURSES AND SERVICES

 PLAN FOR YOUR DEGREE STUDY / COMPLETE ENGLISH REQUIREMENTS

-- RIT may require certain English courses based on a student’s standardized international English test score (TOEFL, IELTS, PTE-Academic) in order to meet minimum RIT admission requirements
+- RIT may require certain English courses based on a student’s standardized international English test score (TOEFL, IELTS, PTE-Academic) in order to meet minimum RIT admission requirements.
+English courses can be taken before you start your degree, or in the first semester of your degree.

 - Many RIT graduate programs have English language requirements which are higher than the general minimum for RIT.